 Heart Resources, LLC provides comprehensive grant services and related technical writing for concept papers, white papers, Request for Proposals (RFP) and bid documents, and grant training and proposal coaching for staff teams.
-We serve grant-eligible organizations including governmental units (municipalities and county, state and federal agencies), colleges and universities, nonprofit organizations with 501(c)(3) IRS tax-exempt status, and nonprofits with a fiscal sponsor.
-We do not provide grant services to for-profit organizations although businesses are welcome to attend Crash Course in Grants to learn about proposal writing in general.
+Katherine has served grant-eligible and grantmaking organizations including governmental units (municipalities and county, state and federal agencies), colleges and universities, operating foundations, nonprofit organizations with 501(c)(3) IRS tax-exempt status, and nonprofits with a fiscal sponsor.
+Grant services are not available to privately-owned businesses (except corporate foundations).
+Businesses are welcome to attend Crash Course in Grants to learn about proposal writing in general.

 Heart Resources, LLC adheres to the ethical standards of the Grant Professionals Association (GPA) prohibiting compensation based upon contingency fees (receiving a percentage of funded grants similar to a sales commission).
-We do not encourage anyone to work on contingency since this violates the ethical codes of national grant and fundraising organizations.
-It is considered an "under the table" arrangement, and many funders will not award a grant if some of the funds are going towards writing grant proposals.
-The organization and writer could face legal action and/or be required to return the funds.
+Contingency fees violate the ethical codes of national grant and fundraising organizations.
+It is considered an "under the table" arrangement since most funders will not award a grant if some of the funds are going towards writing grant proposals unless stipulated upfront.
+The organization and writer may face legal action and/or be required to return the funds.

 The typical payment arrangement is a professional fee paid from overhead, unrestricted or administrative budget, or from general contributions not designated for another purpose.
-Exceptionally, my company’s fees have been paid by a major donor, Board member, and private foundations.
-Grant services are in the same budget category as professional fees for accounting, legal assistance, and strategic planning.
+In exceptional situations, fees have been paid by a major donor, Board member, and private foundations.
+Grant services are typically paid from overhead as with professional fees for accounting, legal assistance, and strategic planning.

 Heart Resources, LLC has set fees based on the costs to provide services including computer equipment, online and document software fees, website, professional development, memberships, and credentialing fees, along with a reasonable salary (35% payroll tax rate and business fees).

 Request an estimate for grant services which can vary according to the scope of the project and services requested, type of funder (federal vs foundation), complexity of the application, and deadline.
 As a social mission-driven business, Katherine has made a reasonable living - not a fortune - serving the nonprofit sector.
-A Grant Services Guide is available with a full description of services and fee options, along with a contract required to begin providing grant services.
+Fees range up to $90/hour depending upon the number of contracted hours.
+A Grant Services Guide is available with a full description of services and fee payment options, along with a contract to begin providing grant services.

 Important Note to PA nonprofit organizations and any entity requesting PA foundation or corporate grants: Heart Resources, LLC maintains annual registration as a Professional Fundraising Counsel with the Pennsylvania Department of State, Bureau of Corporations and Charitable Organizations under the Solicitation of Funds for Charitable Purposes Act.
-We provide fundraising services, primarily in the form of funder research and grant proposal writing and reporting.
-Katherine provides a Grant Train-Coach-Mentor Program and Train-the-Grant-Trainer Program as a capacity-building approach to improve internal grant abilities for staff and teams.
+Services include funder research, grant proposal writing, monitoring and reporting.
+Katherine provides a Grant Train-Coach-Mentor Service and Train-the-Grant-Trainer Service for capacity-building to improve the internal grant capabilities of staff teams.

-PA contract approval is not required for non-grant technical writing projects, or our grant training, coaching, and mentoring services.
-We can provide quick turnaround reviews and coaching for local, state, and federal grant applications.
+PA contract approval is not required for non-grant technical writing projects, government grant applications, or grant training, coaching, and mentoring services.
+We can also provide quick turnaround external reviewer feedback and coaching for local, state, and federal grant applications.

 How to Start Receiving Services: